Bunion Care & Treatment in North Texas

 - Formation of corns or calluses at the affected toe

-- A bulging bumps at the affected toe.
+- A bulging bump at the affected toe

 Diagnosis is done by examining the bunion and observing the affected area.
 Physical examinations and imaging tests such as X-rays may be done so that your doctor can ascertain the severity of the condition for the most appropriate treatment.